Ty-R/site/content/about.md

 ## About This Space

-This space is for sharing my opinions, thoughts, and advice on testing and quality assurance, drawn from my personal experience.
-The articles here won't follow any particular sequence but will focus on the quality assurance of web applications.
+This space is for me to share guides and opinions on a variety of topics surrounding quality assurance of web applications.

-My aim is to keep articles short and to the point, while offering perspectives that encourage QA professionals and developers to think differently about testing and quality.
+My aim is to keep articles short and to the point, hopefully encouraging QA professionals and developers to think differently about quality, and quality assurance practices.

 ## About Me